12 Uncertainty

 Conformal prediction, a set-based approach to uncertainty

 Standard uncertainty quantification treats models and predictions as fixed and returns the uncertainties.
 Conformal prediction takes the opposite approach: The modeler must specify the desired confidence level (related to uncertainty), and a conformal prediction procedure changes the model output to conform to the confidence level.
-Consider water supply forecasting: Normally, we would simply predict a scalar value and provide the quantified uncertainty estimate in some form.
-With conformal prediction, we first set a confidence level and then modify our confidence interval to cover the true value with the desired confidence.
+Consider water supply forecasting: Normally, you would simply predict a scalar value and provide the quantified uncertainty estimate in some form.
+With conformal prediction, you first set a confidence level and then modify your confidence interval to cover the true value with the desired confidence.
 Thus, conformal prediction comes with a coverage guarantee – at least for data that is exchangeable, the prediction set corresponds to the desired confidence level.
 But beware, the coverage guarantee is often marginal, i.e. it only applies to the average of the data.

 Conformal prediction is more than a simple algorithm, it is a whole framework that allows to conformalize different uncertainty scores: